Nebius-Academy/boltz2-mk8s/tutorial.md

 The last command, `nebius profile create`, opens the Nebius AI Cloud web console sign-in screen in your browser.
 Sign in to complete the initialization.

-Run the following commands to verify that all required CLIs and tools are installed correctly:
+Run the following commands to verify that all the required CLIs and tools are installed correctly:

 ```bash
 kubectl version --client